Example: Create a GitHub Issue or Linear Ticket from Email

 - A Conduit account.
 See Getting Started.

-- A domain verified in Conduit, or use of the shared public domain.
+- A domain that is verified in Conduit, or the shared public domain.
 See Using a Custom Domain.

 - A GitHub personal access token with